The Scholasticum Crowd Funding Campaign

 The institute was founded at Bagnoregio, Italy to offer classes to students world-wide by means of electronic video conferencing.
 (Click here for more information)

-We are seeking the funds necessary to establish a Campus at Bagnoregio and provide for our Administrative costs for Academic year.
+We are seeking the funds necessary to establish a Campus at Bagnoregio and provide for our Administrative costs for each of our Academic years.

 Your generous donations will assist us in providing Holy Mother Church with an institute of Scholastic studies at the service of future theologians and clergy for the universal Church, and this at a time in Her history which She is most in need of students of the glorious Doctors, Sts.
 Thomas and Bonaventure, whom Pope Sixtus V declared to be the 2 great lights in theology for the illumination of the Church through all ages.
 (Read Pope Sixtus’s Bull about them, paragraph §10).